asinglebit/gittui/README.md

 ### Work in Progress

 **guita╭** is still a work in progress.
+A lot of corner cases will result in panics as this is still a pre-alpha.
+No git user?
+Panic.
+Folder not a repository?
+Panic.
+You get the idea.

-Some areas that need attention include:
+Some other areas that need attention include:

 - **Logging window** – show detailed logs and messages in-app.
 - **Credential manager** – smooth handling of SSH/HTTPS credentials.